The Magilla Gorilla Show: Home media

 The episode "Come Blow Your Dough" was released as part of the "A Sample of Boomerang" tape, from Cartoon Network's sister channel, Boomerang.

 Warner Home Video released the Classic Collection of the Magilla Gorilla Show consisting of 31 episodes of Magilla Gorilla, together with the 23 Ricochet Rabbit & Droop-a-Long and 23 Punkin' Puss & Mushmouse shorts in a boxed DVD collection on August 15, 2006.
 The DVD set does not include the original Magilla Gorilla Show main/end title sequences and the cartoons are not restored, drawing heavy criticism from fans.

 A "Diamond Collection" of the complete series was released on June 6, 2017.
 All 23 Ricochet Rabbit and all 23 Punkin' Puss shorts are included as they were on the previous release.
 The opening and closing titles are still not included.

+On February 6, 2025, Warner Archive announced that they would be releasing a complete series blu-ray box set of the show on March 25, 2025.
+This set fully restores the series and adds the opening and closing titles back.